 Where the Money Really Goes to Die

 You probably know exactly what this looks like.
 A lead comes in hot.
 They are ready to move, they have filled out the application, maybe they have even provided initial documents.
-You quote them a rate.
-And then... silence.
+You quote them a rate, and then silence.
 A week goes by.
 Two weeks.
 You follow up once or twice, but they are not responding.
-Someone else is probably closing that deal, or the file simply lost momentum.
+Someone else is probably closing that deal, or the borrower got cold feet, or they got distracted by life.
 The marketing money that went into getting that lead in the door is gone.

 The Mortgage Pipeline Journey